crestdatasystems/greynoise/README.md

 This app provides investigative capabilities using the GreyNoise plugin and supports receiving alerts and feeds via webhook from GreyNoise

+This release incorporates API v3, designed to be easier to use and more powerful.
+It introduces support for new fields and capabilities to help you get more value from the GreyNoise platform.
+[Here’s a quick overview.](https://docs.greynoise.io/docs/api-v3-whats-new-vs-v2#/)

+As part of this update, we streamlined the offering by removing certain endpoints and deprecated some actions from our Splunk SOAR integration.
+The following actions are no longer supported in the GreyNoise for Splunk SOAR integration:

+- community lookup ip (use ip reputation action instead)
+- riot lookup ip (use ip reputation action instead)
+- similar noise ips

+If you have any questions about this transition, please don’t hesitate to reach out.
+You can find our updated API documentation linked [here](https://docs.greynoise.io/reference).

 ## ⚠️ Playbook Backward Compatibility

 - GreyNoise SDK version is upgraded to v3.0.1 in connector version 3.0.0.
 - With this version, there are changes in:
   1. Data paths for various actions.
   1. CEF fields ingested via on-poll action.
-1. Removed the following actions:
-   - community lookup ip (use ip reputation action instead)
-   - riot lookup ip (use ip reputation action instead)
-   - similar noise ips
+  1. Certain actions have been removed (see above list); update playbooks to use the recommended replacement actions where applicable.

 ## Configure Webhook in Connector